JackStouffer/Flask-Foundation/docs/index.md

 --------------------

 * A WSGI setup.
 This is largely based off of ones individual production setup, so it is not included.
-* A Redis or a Memcached setup for Flask-Cache.
 * A database migration tool, like South.
 This is not included due to the fact that for 99.9% of people this is overkill.
 * A database backend for SQLAlchemy.
 SQLAlchemy does not come with a way to connect to the database and must be provided.
 These backends can be found on the SQLAlchemy documentation.
 * A admin interface tool.
 Some like the library Flask-Admin, others want to build their own.
 I don't include it because I believe that it is no where close to being as customizable as it should be.